Guidance

 When a sponsor wishes to withdraw from the scheme, they must contact their council as soon as possible.
 Sponsors must also inform their guests that they are no longer able to sponsor them under Homes for Ukraine.

-Where the visa has been issued, the sponsor’s council should also take reasonable steps to contact the applicant to inform guests that their sponsor has withdrawn, and provide support to find alternative accommodation.
+Where the visa has been issued, the sponsor’s council should also take reasonable steps to contact the guest to inform them that their sponsor has withdrawn, and provide support to find alternative accommodation.

 Withdrawal from multiple applications

-In cases where a sponsor is sponsoring multiple applications, you should confirm whether the sponsor wishes to withdraw from all or only certain applications.
-When a sponsor notifies you that they wish to withdraw their sponsorship, you should report this in the case management system (CMS) by marking the sponsor as ‘withdrawn’ against the appropriate application, to inform the government of this decision as soon as possible.
+In cases where a sponsor is sponsoring multiple applications, councils should confirm whether the sponsor wishes to withdraw from all or only certain applications.
+When a sponsor notifies the council that they wish to withdraw their sponsorship, the council should report this in the Share Homes for Ukraine system (“Share”) by marking the sponsor as ‘withdrawn’ against the appropriate application, to inform the government of this decision as soon as possible.

 The guest doesn’t have a visa yet

-Where the applicant has not been issued a visa, the visa application will be put on hold.
-Where the applicant meets all other requirements, the applicant will be contacted by the government to offer them the option to withdraw their visa application or be supported in finding a new sponsor through a rematch.
+Where the applicant has not been issued a visa and their sponsor withdraws from the scheme, the visa application will be refused.
+If the applicant still wants to come to the UK, they will need to find a new sponsor and submit a new application.
 The government will also notify the sponsor to confirm to them that their application has been withdrawn.

 The guest has a visa but is not in the UK